exercism/scala/exercises/practice/roman-numerals/.approaches/iterate-takewhile-last/content.md

 If so, a new tuple is created with the number subtracted by the Arabic number, the index as is, and the `List` prepended by the Roman numeral in the `Vector` at that index.

-If the number is less than the the Arabic number at the index, then a new tuple is created with the number as is, the index added to by `1`, and the `List` as is.
+Otherwise, if the number is less than the the Arabic number at the index, then a new tuple is created with the number as is, the index added to by `1`, and the `List` as is.

 The [`takewhile()`][takeWhile] will keep calling the iterator while the index is less than `13`.